 All my life I’ve walked around with a chip on my shoulder because of what he said to me that day and also because no matter what happened, he always showed up for me.
 It didn’t matter how stupid, silly, and ridiculous the issue was, daddy would pick my call or call me right back and provide help, directions or advise to help me cope.

 I can write a book on daddy’s pithy sayings that left indelible marks on my conscience and shaped my life.
 In my timid phase, he’d harp on “there is a great difference between timidity and humility” at the end of every lecture.
 When he made a fuss about cleanliness, he’d tell us “cleanliness is next to Godliness.”
 He said it so often that my kid brain assumed this was a quote from the bible.
 When colleagues query the source of my outrageous confidence to make certain demands, I’d say “my dad says I should live like everyone was made to meet my demands.”

 Daddy’s care and focus on his extended family, townspeople and the community of strangers who also became family taught us, his children, about compassion.
 It sparked endless conversations about inclusion and respect for all kinds of people.

 Daddy was by no means perfect neither was I the exemplary daughter.
-We clashed many times over a number of things.
+We clashed many times over some things.
 Journalism is one of the things we disagreed over.
-Still he looked out for us even when we rebelled and followed our own paths.
+Still, he looked out for us even when we rebelled and followed our own paths.
 In 2007, while doing my national service at Joy FM, he called the newsroom and asked Israel Laryea to correct my pronunciation of a particular word.
 He sent money when my allowance finished.
 He listened when I called to rant about the state of affairs.